irods/python-irodsclient/README.md

 - [ ] Connection pool management
 - [ ] Implement gen query result sets as lazy queries
 - [ ] Return empty result sets when CAT_NO_ROWS_FOUND is raised
+- [ ] Optimize querying subcollections and data_objects by maintaining a cache
+and checking last modified timestamps

 Establishing a connection
 -------------------------